Jessica Splain's the World

 • Hotel Sans Souci Wien - Vienna - This is a lovely 5-star hotel whose name translates to "no worries".
 We chose it for two reasons: the great reviews, and its proximity to a subway station, since we had limited time in Vienna on this trip (we did bookends for our trip to the Balkans).
 Beautiful room, great service, excellent location.
 I liked the attention to detail.
 For example: you get a hot towel when you check in, and they even give you a little snack mix upon departure, which was actually really good!

 • The Guesthouse Vienna - Vienna - This hotel earns the amazing reviews it gets.
 The location is pretty perfect--quiet rooms but close to many attractions and restaurants.
 It's only a short walk from the Stephansplatz U-bahn stop, provided you walk in the right direction when leaving the square.
-Here were some highlights of the room: 1) free bottles of Austrian wine!
-2) delicious chocolates in the room on arrival, 3) plenty of space, even in their smallest room (which we had), and 4) air conditioning in the room during a season when our other hotels were still set to "heat" mode (it was unseasonably warm our last day there).
+Here were some highlights of the room: 1) delicious chocolates in the room on arrival, 2) plenty of space, even in their smallest room (which we had), and 3) air conditioning in the room during a season when our other hotels were still set to "heat" mode (it was unseasonably warm our last day there).
 The service was also great.
-They even comped the drink we had in their bar while waiting for our room to be ready.

 • Romantik Hotel Schwarzer Adler - Innsbruck - We stayed here back in 2003, and I remember liking it very much.
 There were great views from the rooftop, and the rooms were pretty.
 The only issue I recall was a miscommunication over whether or not breakfast was included.